graphql-crystal/graphql/README.md

 schema = GraphQL::Schema.new(Query.new)
 ```

-## Defining Mutation
+## Mutation

 Mutation is the root type for all mutations.
-It has the same requirements as a object type, but also
+It has the same requirements as a
-requires a `GraphQL::MutationType` include.
+object type, but also requires a `GraphQL::MutationType` include.

 ```crystal
 @[GraphQL::Object]